-#1.
-Keeping Up with Mammoths Earlier this year Russian and Japanese scientists claim that they may be able to clone a woolly mammoth using DNA extracted from the nucleus of a cell from the thigh bone of a dead woolly mammoth.
+1. Keeping Up with Mammoths Earlier this year Russian and Japanese scientists claim that they may be able to clone a woolly mammoth using DNA extracted from the nucleus of a cell from the thigh bone of a dead woolly mammoth.
 More recently, those scientists have said that a wooly mammoth will likely be cloned within five years, which begs the question: cannot the world be satisfied with just one Khloe Kardashian?

 The real danger in cloning a woolly mammoth is not the possibility of some Jurassic Park-like catastrophe or the introduction of an invasive species into an unprepared ecosystem.
-Rather it is of the said mammoth marrying a black basketball player and landing a lucrative product endorsement gig with a fragrance company promoting a unisex perfume that must surely smell slightly better than Rosie O’Donnell’s flatulent anus.
+Rather it is the risk that said mammoth marries a black basketball player and lands a lucrative product endorsement gig with a fragrance company promoting a unisex perfume that must surely smell slightly better than Donald Trump’s flatulent anus.
 What with a global economic crisis, AIDS, and a prospective seventh season of Keeping up with the Kardashians, has not the world suffered enough?

 #2.
 Ted Williams Remember how a year ago, the story of the venerable Ted Williams and his golden voiced roadside serenade enchanted a nation still reeling from the theatrical release of Burlesque?
-It turns out that homeless guys with missing teeth and criminal records holding up cardboard signs on the side of an Ohio turnpike don’t always prove reliable analogues for a broken economic system reflected in an accelerating class disparity and a concentration of wealth in the smallest of the upper class tiers.
-Sometimes the guy soaked in his own piss is just another asshole who can’t hold a job because he prizes a 40 once of Mickey’s before personal hygiene.
+It turns out that homeless guys with criminal records holding up cardboard signs on the side of an Ohio turnpike don’t always prove reliable analogues for a broken economic system reflected in an accelerating class disparity and a concentration of wealth in the smallest of the upper class tiers.
+Sometimes the guy soaked in his own piss is just another asshole who can’t hold a job because he prizes a 40-ounce of Mickey’s over personal hygiene.

 Rather than another reminder as to why a degree in communications is about as useful as Emily Post’s Rules of Etiquette on Herman Cain’s bookshelf, Americans instead hailed Ted Williams as a beacon of good fortunes in troubled times, patting ourselves on the back with heartfelt accolades at our collective ability to look past the piss-stained, unshaven and weather-worn exterior and see the soul of a man fit for our most venerated profession: radio voice talent.